Yazangthb/computer_vision/README.md

 - **Viola-Jones**: A popular algorithm for face detection.
 - **Deep Learning Approaches**: Modern techniques for face detection using deep learning.

+## Semantic Segmentation

+This notebook covers semantic segmentation using two models:

+- **FCN**: Fully Convolutional Network with ResNet101 as a backbone
+- **Deelabv3**:  SOTA model from google

+## Video Tracking

+This notebook covers object trackign in video:
+- **Tracking single object**: using Opencv based functions
+2. **Tracking multiple objects**: via SSD

 ## Conclusion